molokoloco/jQuery.boxFx/README.md

     * Rotating exits : rotateOut rotateOutDownLeft rotateOutDownRight rotateOutUpLeft rotateOutUpRight
     * Specials : hinge rollIn rollOut

-In this example "*fadeInLeft*" is the type of effect and "*animated*" is a generic class to give delay and easing
+In this example "*fadeInLeft*" is the type of effect and "*fast*" is a generic class to give delay and easing When "*clss*" is used like this, it's help you achieve intro and outro animations **over** the general transition Animated class cannot be used with options.keyframes (must choose)

     $("#banniere").boxFx({
-        clss: 'fadeInLeft animated'
+        clss: 'fadeInLeft fast'
-        transition: {clssTo:'bounceOutDown animated'}
+        transition: {clssTo:'bounceOutDown slow', color:'XXX' /* ,... */}
     });

 HTML5/CSS3 compatibility mode is managed with <https://github.com/Modernizr/Modernizr/blob/master/modernizr.js>